Tesla CEO Elon Musk Is Dating Singer Grimes Months After Splitting from Amber Heard: See Their Met Gala Debut!

-After splitting for good from his ex-girlfriend Amber Heard in February, Tesla CEO and SpaceX founder Elon Musk has been quietly dating Canadian singer Grimes, PEOPLE confirms exclusively.
+After splitting for good from his ex-girlfriend Amber Heard in February, Tesla CEO and SpaceX founder Elon Musk has been quietly dating Canadian singer Grimes, PEOPLE confirms.

 The new couple made their public debut at the Met Gala on Monday night.
 Musk wore a black tuxedo jacket with a Papal-style shirt underneath, black trousers and a white robe, while the singer went for a gothic look in a black-and-silver corseted gown, teamed with a matching choker, sheer gloves and an Elvira-style updo.